CoReACTER/coreacter.github.io/posts/20250916_dreaming_of_a_positive_science_classroom.md

 But I could not enjoy my crystallography class.
 Under intense pressure, I was too stressed about finishing the long problem sets and surviving the exams to spend much time on aesthetics, on fun.

-I walked out of the final exam room laughing, fully believeing that I did not know enough and choosing to lean into absurdity rather than despair.
+I walked out of the final exam room laughing, fully believeing that I did not know enough and choosing to lean into humor rather than despair.
 I ended up passing and moving on to other grueling courses, but I can imagine how it must feel for the folks that failed, who suffered and stressed only to find that they weren't good enough.
-To do all that and have to do it all again, knowing what you'll be put through, would be soul-crushing.
+To do all that and have to do it all again, knowing what you'll be put through, would be (and must have been) soul-crushing.

 ### Dancing In Manhattan
 Columbia required that all students (except student athletes) take two physical education courses.